 How To Keep Your Trees and Shrubs Disease-Free

-Below are some of the most common diseases that plague trees and shrubs:
+The following is a list of some of the most widespread diseases that can affect trees and shrubs:

-- Apple scab – This leads apple and crabapple trees to prematurely shed their leaves during late spring and early summer.
-A tree affected by an apple scab will have leaves with brown and black spots.
+- Apple scab is a fungal disease that causes apple and crabapple trees to drop their leaves before they should in the late spring and early summer months.
+A tree that has been infected with apple scab will have leaves that are spotted in brown and black.

-- Cytospora canker – This disease causes discolouration on certain areas of a tree's trunk and branches.
+- Cytospora canker is a disease that causes discoloration on particular parts of a tree's trunk and branches.
 It is most common in trees that are 15 years old or older.

 When Should You Call For Professional Tree Service?